JoshG-IT/identity-security/cases/IAM-AZ-001-operation-dead-deploy/README.md

 ## Resume Line

-> Investigated unexpected Azure resource provisioning in a live multi-user training tenant using Azure CLI, ARM deployment history, and Azure Policy; traced a naming-control violation to an Audit-mode governance configuration that detected non-compliance without preventing deployment.
+> Investigated unexpected Azure resource provisioning in a live multi-user tenant using Azure CLI, ARM deployment history, and Azure Policy; traced a naming-control violation to an Audit-mode governance configuration that detected non-compliance without preventing deployment.